 Wildcard SSL Certificate

-A Wildcard SSL Certificate is a special kind of Domain Validated SSL Certificate.
+A Wildcard Certificate is a special kind of Domain Validated SSL Certificate.

-Unlike a single-domain SSL certificate, it can secure an unlimited number of subdomains on a domain.
+Unlike a single-domain SSL authentification, it can secure an unlimited number of subdomains on a domain.

 For example, say you were securing our main site www.diggitymarketing.com.

 By implementing a Wildcard SSL Certificate, you could secure:

 Multi-Domain SSL Certificate (MDC)

 Multi-Domain SSL Certificates are another kind of Wildcard SSL Certificate.

 However, the two are not the same.
 While Wildcards cover multiple domains on one server, Multi-Domain SSL authentication protect both multiple domains and their corresponding sub-domains.

 So, with a Multi-Domain SSL you are able to have one certificate for multiple domain names.

 It is also possible to use one SSL authentication certificate multiple servers.